sirLisko/sirlisko.com/README.md

 In addition to the build, this command is also **watching the file system** looking for files change.
 Once one of the resources changes the relative assets are immediately recompiled.

+## Linting, Formatting, Typechecking and Testing

+This project uses **ESLint**, **Prettier**, and **Vitest** to ensure code quality, consistency, and correctness.
+The following commands are available:

+- `pnpm lint`: Run ESLint to check for issues.
+- `pnpm format`: Format all files using Prettier.
+- `pnpm type-check`: Run Typescript type check.
+- `pnpm test`: Run unit tests using Vitest.

+### GitHub Actions

+A GitHub Actions workflow runs on every push and pull request to ensure that:

+- The code passes ESLint checks.
+- The code is formatted according to Prettier rules.
+- The code passes types checks.
+- The code passes the unit tests.

+## The stack

+- **Runtime**: Node.js (v.
+20) for running the simulation and CLI.
+- **Language**: TypeScript for type safety and better developer experience.
+- **Framework**: Astro.js for building the pages
+- **Linting and Formatting**: ESLint and Prettier for consistent code quality and style.
+- **Testing**: Unit tests with Vitest and integration tests for the CLI.
+- **UI Library**: some of the UI iteractions are powered by React.
+- **CI/CD**: GitHub Actions for automating linting, formatting, and testing.

 ## Generate the resume in pdf format

 ```bash